Learning the Music Business

 Learning the Music Business: Evaluating the ‘Vocational Turn’ in Music Industry Education aimed to improve understanding of the challenges faced in educating and training the music industry’s next generation of workers.

-The project was supported by the Cultural Institute as part of the 2014 Collaborative Innovation Scheme for Early Career Researchers.
+The project was supported by the university's Culture team as part of the 2014 Collaborative Innovation Scheme for Early Career Researchers.
 It is a collaboration between Toby Bennett, Department of Culture, Media and Creative Industries, and UK Music, the British music industry’s key policy group.

 At the same time that the UK’s commercial music industry has changed and restructured over a turbulent decade and a half, the provision of HE courses aimed specifically at preparing students for work in this sector has grown to become a core route of entry into the field.
 But academia and the music business are uneasy bedfellows and the terrain remains unsettled on both sides of the fence.